-- Developing your team’s investment strategy.
+- Developing your team’s investment strategy with the potential client in mind.
 Your advisor serves as a guide for your team, but students are the competitors.

 - Learning new concepts, where necessary, with the help of a teacher-advisor and/or through the Competition Learning Materials for Students found on the website.